Final report for ENE20-163

 Educational Approach

-New names will be added to the listserv as the trainers conduct their own educational programs and farm visits.
+New names were added to the listserv as the trainers conducted their own educational programs and farm visits.

-Training participants will be surveyed after each training event.
-The West Virginia High Tunnel Manual will be provided to each trainee as a hard copy and digital resource.
-In the Monongahela District, WVU high tunnels will be used for demonstration of winter leafy green production.
-In the Guyan District, one or more of the grower-educators will host demonstration trials each year.
+Training participants were surveyed after each training event.
+The West Virginia High Tunnel Manual was provided to each trainee as a hard copy and digital resource.
+In the Monongahela District, WVU high tunnels were used for demonstration of winter leafy green production.
+In the Guyan District, one or more of the grower-educators hosted demonstration trials each year.

-Farm operations have been identified for demonstrations in the Spring once our event activity ban is lifted.
-Some crops have been established for Spring and Summer on-farm demonstrations.
+Farm operations were identified for demonstrations and crops were established for Spring and Summer on-farm demonstrations.

 Milestones